-Codling moth resistance to some of the older insecticides that had been used for control.
+Codling moth resistance to traditional organophosphate insecticides such as Imidan is becoming more common on the east and west coasts, as well as in parts of Kentucky.
 Fortunately, there are new labeled insecticide alternatives for codling moth control on apples with different modes of action.
 Growers should not rely on a single insecticide mode of action throughout the year to control codling moth.
-I recommend switching to a different mode of action with each new generation during the year.